 - Some BMW owner’s manuals claim that your car requires premium gas.
 For these models, it is very unwise to try and save a few dollars per fill up by using lower octane gas.
 When required, 91 octane is usually the minimum.

 - When it is recommended to use higher octane gas, see if the owner’s manual suggests a particular octane level.
 It may be 87 (which is regular in some states) or higher, and mid-grade may be enough when available.

 When in doubt, check the manual!

 BMWs aren’t your typical cars.
 And because of that, many of them don’t have typical engines and can’t use typical gasoline.
 If you aren’t sure whether you need to, the easiest way to check is to check your user’s manual for the recommendation.
 If it’s required, ignoring it will likely cause a knocking sound and will likely significantly reduce engine life.
-But if you treat your BMW right, getting quality BMW service from shops that know the vehicles best, it will treat you right as well!
+But if you treat your BMW right, getting quality BMW service from a local auto repair shop that knows the vehicles best, it will treat you right as well!